omkarghodekar14/8_HOMELANDER/README.md

 - The app reads and parses prescriptions in real-time to identify:
   - Medicine names
   - Dosages
-  - Methods of intake (oral, injection, etc.)
+  - Methods of intake (before or after lunch & dinner)
   - Frequency

 ### 4. Seamless AI Interaction